 My research has focused on vocabulary learning, teaching and use.
-While working as a Postdoctoral Research Fellow at National Taiwan University, I developed an interest in coherence in EFL writing.
+While working as a Postdoctoral Research Fellow at National Taiwan University, I developed an interest in language assessment.

 Vocabulary learning, teaching and use

 Which English academic words have more than one meaning?

 Learning additional meanings for polysemous academic words happens very slowly both for native and non-native speakers of English, but many of these words appear in students’ readings and lectures and students need to use them in their spoken and written tasks.
 Given how useful but also challenging polysemous English academic words are, a recent project (Skoufaki and Petrić, 2021) estimates how many English academic words are polysemous.
 The words in an English academic wordlist which have more than one meaning both according to a learners’ dictionary and a lexical database are considered polysemous.
 The list of polysemous English academic words provided with the article can be used in research into English academic polysemous words and in academic word instruction/learning.